hypothesis/client/docs/developers/developing.rst

 You now have a development client built.
-To run your development client in a browser you'll need a local copy of either the Hypothesis Chrome extension or the Hypothesis web service.
-Follow either :ref:`running-from-browser-ext` or :ref:`running-from-web-service` below.
+To run your development client in a browser you'll need a local copy of either the Hypothesis Chrome extension or
+h.
+Follow either :ref:`running-from-browser-ext` or :ref:`running-from-h` below.
-If you're only interested in making changes to the client (and not to the web service) then running the client from the browser extension is easiest.
+If you're only interested in making changes to the client (and not to h) then running the client from the browser extension is easiest.

 .. _running-from-browser-ext: